nomadkitty/adventure-game-python/README.md

 ## Description

-An adventure game for player to traverse through different mazes.
+An adventure game for players to traverse through different mazes.
 The largest maze is a graph consisting of 500 rooms.
 This python app will count the moves of `traversal_path` with directions that, when walked in order, will visit every room on the map at least once.

 Open `adv.py`.
 There are four parts to code: